 How much does a comparative market analysis cost?

 Some agents charge from $100 to $200 for a CMA, says George Herring, a top real estate agent and single-family homes expert serving the Dallas, Texas, area.
 But Herring doesn’t charge anything.
 In fact, many agents advertise free CMAs as part of their marketing.
 Some agents will even include CMAs when they mail out fliers to certain subdivisions on a regular basis to drum up business.

 “I do free CMAs for people all the time,” says Herring.

 A CMA compares raw data about your home with about 10 properties that are comparable in location, size, and other factors.
 These properties are known as “comps.”
-The agent searches the Multiple Listing Service (MLS) for current and previous listings over the past three to six months, depending on market conditions.
+Your real estate agent searches the Multiple Listing Service (MLS) for current and previous listings over the past three to six months, depending on market conditions.
 They’re looking for how long homes like yours took to sell and the difference between their list prices and their sale prices.

-“The idea is to try to find a similar product in upgrades, age, and square footage … You want to only go 500 square feet above and below the subject property, and then if you have enough examples, you squeeze that in even further,” Herring says.
-“That’s kind of why you stick with the same subdivision if you can because obviously, they’re going to be of similar finish.”
+“The idea is to try to find a similar product in upgrades, age, and square footage,” says Herring.
+“You want to only go 500 square feet above and below the subject property, and then if you have enough examples, you squeeze that in even further.”
+Even better, according to Herring, is keeping comps within the same subdivision, which helps ensure that homes have a similar age and similar finishes.

 - The MLS number

 - Sold date

 - Sale price as a percentage of list price